 Be aware of the night-time motorway drivers with expensive cars, and Romanian license plates, as they have a nasty habit of flashing their headlights at you to mean "Let me pass you in the fast lane".
 Some drivers might not be phased by this, but Tünde gets really frustrated by these drivers because they do it too frequently.
 Tünde is a very relaxed, patient, alert driver with 20+ years driving experience, but when she drives to Budapest and within Budapest traffic you will hear her curse so many "Id-Dee-Ots" with a harsh Kurva Anyádet!!
 As an example:

 Tünde is in the slow lane but then needs to change to the fast lane in order to pass a lorry, so she speeds up to 120Kmph.
 She stays in the fast lane for a while after that, maintaining her speed of 120Kmph, because she sees many lorrys up ahead.
-All is fine at this point, until some "Boy Racers" start flashing their headlights and clearly pass her at 160Kmph, if not more, just because they want to get to Romania or wherever faster.
+All is fine at this point, until some "Boy Racers" start flashing their headlights and clearly want to pass her at 160Kmph, if not more, just because they want to get to Romania or wherever faster.
 Although the flashing headlights are annoying, the "Boy Racers" are dangerous of course because you now have to watch out for their potentially fatal accidents ahead of you.....

 The above are reasons why Tünde hates driving up to Budapest and driving within Budapest traffic; because of impatient, ignorant, drivers.
 So my advice to you is: Watch out for these fast driving, flashing headlights, maniac drivers who tend to drive dangerously in the late evening and late night hours.
 In Buda you can also hear and see expensive cars such as BMWs, Audis and Porsches screeching up the hills.